ngbede/telegramc/README.md

 # telegramc

-Clone of the popular telegram messenger app built with flutter.
+Clone of the popular telegram messenger app UI, built with flutter.

 ## Getting Started